Use analytical skills to understand the needs of the business

 To succeed, we have to play by (with) the rules.

 After my first blog post, a colleague asked me, "What are your objectives with this project?"
 An interesting question–particularly in the digital marketing world–since we are always debating why a site exists.

-Consider Yahoo's "Moonshot" goal which aims to be "on every smartphone, every tablet every day, for every . . .
+Consider Yahoo's "Moonshot" goal which aims to be "on every smartphone, every tablet every day, . . .